gmmorris/meze-docs/manipulating_children.md

 ### Pre Composition

 #### mapToArray(children : Children | [], mapper : (item, index) => any) => []
+The map() method creates a new array with the results of calling a provided function on every element in this array.

 #### map(children : Children | [], mapper : (item, index) => any) => Children